 Perpetual deprivation of the right to wear the ecclesiastical garb does not itself reduce the cleric to the lay state.
-The deposed cleric remains constituted in the clerical state, in consequence of which he must abide by the legislation of canon 542, $2^{\circ} pr.$ , in its application to clerics in sacred orders.
-But since he is burdened with a juridic inability to fulfill any office or position in the Church, it is, as in the previous instance, hardly possible to conceive a situation in which the deposed cleric's departure would bring grave harm to souls in the diocese.
-Should injury result from the fact of the vacant office, it is to be remem-
+The deposed cleric remains constituted in the clerical state, 105 in consequence of which he must abide by the legislation of canon 542, 2° pr.y in its application to clerics in sacred orders.
+But since he is burdened with a juridic inability to fulfill any office or position in the Church, 106 it is, as in the previous instance, hardly possible to conceive a situation in which the deposed cleric's departure would bring grave harm to souls in the diocese.
+Should injury result from the fact of the vacant office, it is to be remembered that the position is left unoccupied because the cleric is suspended, and not because he leaves the diocese.
+Nevertheless, in order to be licitly admitted into the novitiate of a religious community the deposed major cleric referred to in this case must consult his local ordinary.

-Can.
+104 Can.
 2304, §1: Si clericus depositus non det emendationis signa et praesertim si scandalum dare pergat monitusque non resipiscat, Ordinarius potest eum perpetuo privare iure deferendi habitum ecclesiasticum. §2: Haec privatio secumfert privationem privilegiorum clericalium et cessationem praescripti can.
 2303, §2.

-Ioannes Chelodi, Ius Poenale et Ordo Procedendi in Iudiciis Criminalibus iuxta Codicem Iuris Canonici (4. ed., rcognita et aucta a Vigilio Dalphiaz, Tridenti: Ardesi, 1935), p.
+105 Ioannes Chelodi, Ius Poenale et Ordo Procedendi in Iudiciis Criminalibus iuxta Codicem Iuris Canonici (4. ed., rcognita et aucta a Vigilio Dalphiaz, Tridenti: Ardesi, 1935), p.
 69, n.
-52.

-106 Can.
-2303, §1.
+52. io" Can.
+2303. §1.